tobytwigger/laravel-settings/docs/_docs/create-settings.md

 ### Encryption

-The value of all settings is encrypted automatically.
+The value of all settings are encrypted automatically, since it adds very little overhead.
 If the data in the setting is not sensitive and you'd rather not encrypt it, set a public `$shouldEncrypt` property to false in your setting.

 ```php
     protected boolean $shouldEncrypt = false;